Free expert review. Get UX insights for your SaaS. Book a Free 30-minute review

 F.A.Q.

-Do we need to have the whole team in the same room?
+Do we need the whole team in the same room?

 Not anymore.
-Sprints work well remotely if the team is committed and responsive.
-We've run successful sprints fully virtual, hybrid, and in-person.
-The key is that core people (founder, product, engineering lead, one key stakeholder) are present and engaged all five days.
+Sprints work remotely if the team is committed.
+We've run sprints fully virtual, hybrid, and in person.
+The key is that core people stay engaged all five days.
+Founder, product, engineering lead, one key stakeholder.

 How do we pick what problem to solve in a sprint?

-Pick something that's blocking growth or causing decision paralysis.
-It could be "Should we rebuild the onboarding?" or "Does this new feature idea resonate with users?" or "How should we restructure the dashboard?"
+Pick something blocking growth or causing decision paralysis.
+It could be “Should we rebuild onboarding?” or “Does this feature idea resonate?”.
 The problem has to be specific enough to solve in a week, but big enough to matter.

 Can we sprint on multiple problems in one week?

-No. A design sprint works because the team stays laser-focused on one problem.
-Trying to tackle two problems dilutes the energy and output quality.
-If you have multiple problems, you can run back-to-back sprints.
+No. A design sprint works because the team stays focused on one problem.
+Two problems dilute the energy and output quality.
+If you have multiple problems, run back-to-back sprints.

 What if our test results show the idea won't work?

-That's actually the best outcome.
-You've saved months of engineering time.
+That's the best outcome.
+You just saved months of engineering time.
 Now you pivot or try a different approach.
-The sprint methodology is designed to kill bad ideas fast and move to the next one.
+The sprint kills bad ideas fast and moves you to the next one.

 How many users do we need to test with?

-We typically test with 5-8 real target users.
-You don't need statistically significant sample sizes to learn.
-After 5 quality interviews, you'll see patterns.
-A few confused users tell you there's a problem.
-A few excited users tell you you're onto something.
+We test with 5 to 8 real target users.
+After 5 quality interviews you see patterns.
+A few confused users mean a problem.
+A few excited users mean you're onto something.

 What happens after the sprint?
 Do we have to build it right away?

 No. The sprint gives you a decision and a prototype.
 Some teams build the next week.
-Others use the sprint to validate the idea with investors or the board first.
-Some run a second sprint on a refined version before building.
-The prototype and test results are yours to use as you need.
+Others validate with investors first.
+The prototype and test results are yours to use.

 Can you help us recruit the right users to test with?

-We can help with recruitment strategy and talking points.
-If you have a user list or customer base, that's ideal - we'll reach out.
-If you need us to find target users, we can guide you on where to recruit (LinkedIn, Slack communities, customer interviews, user research platforms).
-In some cases, we can arrange recruitment if time is tight.
+Yes.
+We help with recruitment strategy and talking points.
+If you have a user list, we reach out.
+If not, we guide you on where to find target users.